Citi Field: Planning

 Michael Bloomberg, who succeeded Giuliani as mayor, exercised the escape clause in the agreements to back out of both deals, saying that the city could not afford to build new stadiums for the Mets and Yankees.
 Bloomberg said that, unbeknownst to him, Giuliani had inserted a clause in this deal that loosened the teams' leases with the city and would allow the Mets and Yankees to leave the city on 60 days notice to find a new home elsewhere if the city backed out of the agreement.
 At the time, Bloomberg said that publicly funded stadiums were a poor investment.
 Under Bloomberg, the New York City government would only offer public financing for infrastructure improvements; the teams would have to pay for the stadiums themselves.
 Bloomberg called the former mayor's agreements "corporate welfare".
 Giuliani had already been instrumental in the construction of taxpayer-funded minor league baseball facilities MCU Park for the Mets' minor league Brooklyn Cyclones and Richmond County Bank Ballpark for the Staten Island Yankees.

 The final plans for what is now Citi Field were created as part of the unsuccessful New York City 2012 Olympic bid.
 After plans for a West Side Stadium fell through, New York looked for an alternate stadium to host the opening and closing ceremonies and track and field.
 The Olympic Stadium project on the West Side was estimated to cost $2.2 billion, with $300 million provided by New York City and an additional $300 million from New York State.
 If New York had won the bid, Citi Field would have been expanded to Olympic events while the Mets would have played at Yankee Stadium in the Bronx for the 2012 season.
-By then, however, the failure of the West Side Stadium proposal had effectively ended New York's chances of winning the 2012 games.
+By then, however, the failure of the West Side Stadium proposal had hurt New York's chances of winning the 2012 games.
+The 2012 Summer Olympics were ultimately awarded to London.